 The society will approve inspectors from time to time to class Dorper sheep and enter the classing details on the registration record of the inspected animals.
 At the time of inspection the animals will be tagged with an approved tag by the inspector and the number recorded and forwarded to the Society.
 The inspection is a quality assessment on a voluntary basis.

-The following score system is recommended for easy analysis:
+The following score system is used:

 - Very good 5 points